Community Wealth Building Programme

 Objectives and Priorities

-- The fund will focus on 3 key priority themes – CWB Innovation, Circular Economy, and Capacity Building and Social Enterprise Development Support
+• The fund will focus on 2 key priority themes – CWB Innovation and Capacity Building and Social Enterprise Development Support

 We are particularly looking for projects that:

-- Encourage local circular economy/community wealth building networks and collaborations
+• Encourage local community wealth building networks and collaboration.

 Themes